UK Covid alert level raised to level 4 as omicron ‘rapidly increasing risk to public’

 The alert level has never dropped as far as Level 2 since the system was created.
 Level 2 would imply low cases and transmission.
 The UK was previously at Level 3, which implies Covid is in “general circulation”.

 Level 5, the highest level, would mean there was a “material risk” of the NHS being overwhelmed by Covid-19 cases.

-Raising the Covid alert level has no immediate practical effect, but the higher levels recommend that increased social distancing should be included in the government’s policy mix.
+Raising the Covid alert level has no immediate practical effect on policy but is supposed to indicate the general level of threat.

 Join our new commenting forum